rugarcia25/social-links-profile-main/README.md

-# Frontend Mentor - Recipe page solution
+# Frontend Mentor - Social Links Profile

-This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a solution to the [Social Links Profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).

 ## Table of contents